itx-informationssysteme/jobapplications/Documentation/Installation/Index.rst

 #.
 Here you can also include the Bootstrap entry, provided by the jobapplications extension, to have a working default layout.

+#.
+Also to have working default filters jQuery is required.
+If not already included elsewhere, you can include a jQuery version via a static template.

 Route Enhancers
 ---------------
 For making the URL readable there is a file provided which can be imported in *config->sites->main->config.yaml* or copied and modified.
 This file is provided in the extension folder in *Configuration->Routes->Default.yaml*.

-The provided Route Enhancers enhance the listview, detailview and applicationform.
+The provided Route Enhancers enhances the listview, detailview and applicationform.